-Ruth Bidgood was born in Blaendulais, near Neath, educated at Oxford, and worked as a coder in Alexandria, Egypt in World War Two.
-She has lived in mid-Wales since the mid-sixties.
+Ruth Bidgood (1922-2022) was born in Blaendulais, near Neath, educated at Oxford, and worked as a coder in Alexandria, Egypt in World War Two.
+She lived in mid-Wales.

-She has published thirteen books of poetry.
+She published thirteen books of poetry.
 Her twelfth, Time Being (Seren, 2009), won the Roland Mathias Prize and was a Poetry Book Society Recommendation.
-Her most recent collection is Above the Forests (Cinnamon, 2012), and its release coincides with Matthew Jarvis's critical study of her work, published by University of Wales Press.
-As well as poetry, she has written a prose book about Wales, Parishes of the Buzzard (Goldleaf, 2000), and published many articles in country historical journals.
+Her most recent collection was Above the Forests (Cinnamon, 2012), and its release coincided with Matthew Jarvis's critical study of her work, published by University of Wales Press.
+As well as poetry, she wrote a prose book about Wales, Parishes of the Buzzard (Goldleaf, 2000), and published many articles in country historical journals.